Send an Enquiry

 Listed below are such provisions:

-• A deduction of up to Rs.
-50,000 can be claimed on home loan interest under Section 80EE.
+• Under Section 80EE, a deduction of up to Rs.
+50,000 is allowed on the home loan interest paid.

-• Contributions to the National Pension System (NPS) can qualify for a tax deduction of up to Rs.
+• Contributions made to the National Pension System (NPS) are eligible for a tax deduction of up to Rs.
 1.5 lakh under Section 80CCD.

-• Under Section 80E, you can claim a deduction on interest paid for education loans.
+• Under Section 80E, you are eligible to claim a deduction for the interest paid on educational loans.

 Disclaimer